dseguy/php-error-messages/messages/cannot-use-the-final-modifier-on-a-property.rst

 + Remove the private keyword and use protected or public.

-In previous PHP versions, this error message used to be :ref:`property-cannot-be-both-final-and-private`.
+In more recent PHP versions, this error message is now :ref:`property-cannot-be-both-final-and-private`.